soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 2. Configure the device list by selecting the _Texas Rod Pumps_ Device Set, and assigning it the title of _Texas Rod Pumps_.

-3. Add columns by pressing the _Add/Remove_, we will add _Device ID_ and _IP Address_.
+3. Add columns by selecting the _Add/Remove_, we will add _Device ID_ and _IP Address_.

-4. Press the _Save_ button to add the tile to the dashboard.
+4. Select the _Save_ button to add the tile to the dashboard.

     ![The panel for device list configuration is displayed.](media/device-list-configure1.png "Configure list")